-Everyone (and their roomie, mom, and neighbor) is baking bread right now, flour is selling like hotcakes and suddenly gluten isn’t the threat.
+Everyone (and their roomie, mom, and neighbor) is baking bread right now, flour is selling like hotcakes and suddenly gluten isn’t a threat.
 We couldn’t help but wonder what this sudden spark in bread enthusiasts means.
 We went to bread artist Lexie Smith for answers.

 Eating or baking bread, art is not usually the first thing that comes to mind.
 If you haven’t seen Lexie Smith’s work that is.
 The artist from NYC uses bread’s potential as a social, political, economic, and ecological barometer – not your average baker.
 Lexie is exploring bread’s potential as an agent for change, publishing the findings of her experiments on a website called Bread on Earth.
 She made it to both Forbes and The New York Times’ “30 Under 30” lists.
 She teaches workshops, for example at the Sandberg Institute in Amsterdam on the sociopolitical history of bread and its relationship to peasantry and power: “It’s fun to see the different colors that have represented wealthy people’s bread over the years.
 It was white bread—as white as you could get.
 Now we want sourdough, local heirloom grains, freshly milled, $15-a-loaf, slow-fermented,” she says.
 “You see the spectrum bending back on itself.
 This is why I’m interested in bread as a barometer of social change.
 If you look at bread, you have to look at subsidies and revolts and taxation.
 Bread has never really been simple.” she tells Vice.